jsabrokwah/lampstck/deployment-instructions.md

    aws cloudformation describe-stacks --stack-name todo-app-stack
    ```

+   The deployment process will take approximately 10-15 minutes to complete as it creates all the necessary infrastructure components.

-## Step 3: Initialize the Database
+## Step 3: Verify Database Initialization

-After the stack is created successfully, you need to initialize the database:
+The CloudFormation template includes user data scripts that automatically initialize the database.
+To verify:

 1. Get the database endpoint:
    ```bash